 Healing the gut with herbs

-slippery elm/marshmallow (demulcents) – healing and smoothing pain
+slippery elm/marshmallow (demulcents) – healing and soothing pain

 comfrey infusion (stop bleeding)